 USDA data for the period 1990 through 2011 is presented to describe the implied amount of labor that is used to produce an acre and unit of output (e.g., labor hours per bushel of soybeans).
 A five-year moving average of the data is used to reduce the impact of year-to-year yield volatility, thus reducing the time period for the data to 1993 through 2011.
-The time period was selected because it appears data during this period is reported in a consistent format.
+The time period is reported in a consistent format.
 The data used to assess the labor involved in crop production are the paid labor and value of unpaid labor divided by the labor rate for agricultural labor for crop production.